 When activated, the Style will be applied to Word or PDF documents exported from Legito.
-We recommend keeping this feature activated if not using the Advanced Styles add-on.
+We recommend keeping this feature activated if not using the Advanced Layout Design add-on.

 - Default Style from Advanced Layout Design

-If the above, “Export Style to Microsoft Word” is not activated, and the Advanced Styles add-on is in use, a Clause’s default Advanced Style may be automatically inserted by choosing the Style.
+If the above, “Export Style to Microsoft Word” is not activated, and the Advanced Layout Design add-on is in use, a Clause’s default Advanced Layout Design may be automatically inserted by choosing the Style.
 Any Advanced Style inserted into an existing Style must have a name that matches the name of a Word style in your Advanced Layout Design (.docx) file.

-With the exception of Pagination, Formatting Exceptions, Indentation, and Line Spacing, any Styles parameters (including inserted Advance Styles) configured here can be adjusted directly and on an individual basis in Legito Template Editor.
+With the exception of Pagination, Formatting Exceptions, Indentation, and Line Spacing, any Styles parameters (including inserted Advance Layout Design) configured here can be adjusted directly and on an individual basis in Legito Template Editor.
 Adjustments made in Template Editor will override a programmed Style only for that Clause or Element instance.